 It is due to this very fine grind size that the period of time required to brew a cup of espresso is very short.

-These methods claim that a you can.
-To be fair, with an Aeropress and an Moka Pot you can get a good espresso that can form the base for the milk based espresso drinks like a latte, cortado, cappuccino, flat white, mocha and the many others.
+These methods claim that you can.
+To be fair, with an Aeropress and a moka pot you can get a good espresso that can form the base for the milk based espresso drinks like a latte, cortado, cappuccino, flat white, mocha and the many others.

-These brewing methods do not produce enough pressure to ensure that you will get a rich crema on to and thus you need an espresso machine for that.
+These brewing methods do not produce enough pressure to ensure that you will get a rich crema on top, and thus you need an espresso machine for that.

-The good news is that modern home espresso machine are every bit as good as their professional counter parts that you see in coffee shops.
+The good news is that modern home espresso machines are every bit as good as their professional counterparts that you see in coffee shops.